Always Be Comedy (2 shows): The Tommyfield pub, Kennington, London, 2017

 The comedian returned to Always Be Comedy in July 2021 with a new material show.
 Describing his experiences of becoming a dad to being the voice of the TV reality show Love Island, the show was full of quick-witted stories and routines that was Stirling’s trademark.

 In March 2022, I went to see Stirling perform his new tour Failing Upwards at the Queen Elizabeth Hall in London.
 A brilliantly written show examining how people manage to be normal; subjects included his marriage and becoming a dad, his incapacity to function in public, the stresses of social media and the unfortunate incident where his shoes were stolen.
 He owned the stage and watching from the front, he was animated with pitch-perfect delivery and above all consistently laugh-out-loud hilarious.
-I also saw him headlining Always Be Comedy in April 2022.
+He headlined Always Be Comedy at Kennington again in April 2022, and also topped the bill at the new venue at Sambrook’s Brewery in Wandsworth in September 2022 and again in Kennington in February 2023 where he delivered hilarious new material, featuring a wonderful routine about fast-food restaurants.

 An absolute natural comedian and a very endearing warm and funny man, Stirling gets better every time I see him on stage.